 Training the brain to treat dementia

 Keeping to the usual routine and structure of the day can improve the function of people with sementia.
 Familiar places and patterns are reassuring and there’s evidence that they can help maintain cognitive abilities and increase wellbeing.
+Live in dementia care means seniors will stay and receive appropriate care in their homes.
 Live-in carers can allow your loved one to live safely at home while maintaining their independence and dignity.

 Just because someone with dementia has forgotten how to brush their teeth or carry out simple tasks doesn’t mean there is no way back.
 There is evidence that by building on a person’s abilities and strengths, therapists can help those with dementia maintain and relearn skills.
-They can use specialist techniques and memory training exercises to unlock the brain’s potential.
+Live in care with dementia cares can use specialist techniques and memory training exercises to unlock the brain’s potential.
 This means that the individual can be more independent, either at home or in residential care.

 Eat well, live well